PaulNXN1/design_SVGLogo/README.md

 ## Description
 This is the UPenn Module 10 Assignment.
 The student was tasked to create a program with user prompts **[using node.js and NPM inquirer]** in order to create a resulting .svg file.
 Additionally, the use of classes and constructors were used from the Week 10 learning focus points.
 Module 10 from UPenn dealt with Object Oriented Programming.

+The final portion of the assignment had the student create a **test** with JEST.
+The result can be seen in the video attached.

 ## Code Contributors
 The project was completed by Paul Nixon, student.
 No group work was completed.

-A powerpoint was first created, followed by a video of that presentation in order to successfully upload a video of multiple programs.
+JavaScript was the programming language.
+Node.JS and JEST were used to execute the program.

 ## User Story
 There was no pre-written code provide.
-The main goal was to implement and practice the use of node.js and inquirer, which will be used to take data inputted by the user to create the .svg file.
+The main goal was to implement and practice the use of node.js, inquirer and jest, which will be used to take data inputted by the user in order to create an example .svg file, which will be called "example.SVG.svg.
 This is a command-line application.

 ## Acceptance Criteria